Also Known As

 • If I have viral hepatitis, am I contagious?

 You may be contagious.
 It depends on which hepatitis virus you were infected with and the stage of your infection.
 Often, people with viral hepatitis can spread the infection even though they don't have symptoms.
-With Hepatitis A, you are contagious from about 2 weeks after you are infected until about 1 weekafter the onset of symptoms.
+With Hepatitis A, you are contagious from about 2 weeks after you are infected until about 1 week after the onset of symptoms.
 A person with Hepatitis B is contagious as long as the virus is present in their blood.
 Anyone who tests positive for the presence of Hepatitis C virus (HCV RNA test) should be considered contagious.
 The HCV RNA test may be performed as follow up to a positive result for anti-HCV.

 • The results for my hepatitis tests came back negative.
 What other conditions can cause similar symptoms?

 Hepatitis can be caused by several different factors and conditions such as alcohol, drugs like acetaminophen, or inherited disorders.
 (For more on these, see the article on Hepatitis.)
-There are a few other viral infections that may cause similar symptoms, such as cytomegalovirus (CMV) and Epstein-Barr virus (EBV).
+There are a few other viral infections that may cause similar symptoms, such as hepatitis E virus (HEV), cytomegalovirus (CMV) and Epstein-Barr virus (EBV).
 An autoimmune disease is another possibility your doctor may need to consider if your hepatitis tests are negative.